frgul006/rag-experiment/README.md

 You need to copy a request from the network tab of your browser in order to be able to scrape a webpage that requires authentication.

+##### IMPORTANT

+These instructions may differ from browser to browser and OS to OS.
+It is _very_ important that the output you paste into `request.curl` follows the exact format specified in `request.curl.sample`.

+For example, if on Windows and using Firefox, I'd recommend choosing Copy Value -> Copy Request Headers and then manually fixing the lines to match the format in the sample file.

 ##### Steps

 1. Open the webpage you want to scrape in Google Chrome.